Polarbear2008/Turonmun/SUPABASE_SETUP.md

   updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
 );

+-- Create index on email for faster lookups
-CREATE INDEX IF NOT EXISTS idx_users_email ON users(email);
+CREATE INDEX IF NOT EXISTS idx_users_email ON public.users(email);

+-- Enable RLS (Row Level Security)
-ALTER TABLE users ENABLE ROW LEVEL SECURITY;
+ALTER TABLE public.users ENABLE ROW LEVEL SECURITY;

-CREATE POLICY "Users can read their own data" ON users FOR SELECT USING (auth.uid() = id);
+-- Create policy to allow users to read their own data CREATE POLICY "Users can read their own data" ON public.users FOR SELECT USING (auth.uid() = id);

-CREATE POLICY "Users can update their own data" ON users FOR UPDATE USING (auth.uid() = id);
+-- Create policy to allow users to update their own data CREATE POLICY "Users can update their own data" ON public.users FOR UPDATE USING (auth.uid() = id);

-CREATE POLICY "Users can insert their own data" ON users FOR INSERT WITH CHECK (auth.uid() = id);
+-- Create policy to allow new users to insert their data CREATE POLICY "Users can insert their own data" ON public.users FOR INSERT WITH CHECK (auth.uid() = id);

+-- Grant permissions to authenticated users
+GRANT SELECT, INSERT, UPDATE ON public.users TO authenticated;
+GRANT USAGE ON SCHEMA public TO authenticated;
 ```

+4. Click **Run** button
+5. You should see: **"Success.
+No rows returned"**
+6. Go to **Database → Tables** and verify `users` table exists

 ## Step 5: Configure Email Settings (Optional but Recommended)